 Goals

-Also affected by this problem.
+Also affected by this blocker.
 Often shares the same frustrations or creates additional pressure.

 Top Objections